Dazh0855/NiteOutBackend/README.md

 # team44backend

-Server/Database source code
+Server/Database source code.\
-This repo requires the istallation of Django framework.
+This repo requires the installation of Django framework.

 # Guide
 This is a repository for the backend work for the project, Nite Out.
 This repo includes python code to initialize our database,